TeamVK/TokenEnchant/ce/explosive.md

 Just install TE-ExplosiveEnchant.jar in TokenEnchant/enchants folder.
 Then you can either "restart the server" or "reload the plugin (not /te reload)".
 ExplosiveEnchantment will automatically be loaded into TokenEnchant framework.

 ### Configuration:
-You need to add new entry for "Explosive, Excavation, Sphered, Disk, and Tile" enchant under the "Potions:" section in your config.yml.
+You need to add new entry for "Explosive, Excavation, Sphered, Disk, and Tile" enchant under the "Enchants:" section in your config.yml.

 #### NOTE:
 * Make sure to configure your WorldGuard (block-break : allow) or if your server uses any region management plugins, make sure they allow users to break blocks in the region where you wish to use this effect.